Updated: Nov 5

 For more tips and approaches to finding sponsors listen to the full podcast episode at: https://www.buzzsprout.com/1139753/8890172

-Sheila Farragher-Gemma has made a quick assessment to allow you to determine whom you already have in your network that is a great potential partner available at: https://connectedsponsors.com/findingsponsors
+Sheila Farragher-Gemma has made a quick assessment to allow you to determine whom you already have in your network who is a great potential partner available at: https://connectedsponsors.com/findingsponsors

 Thank you for your time!